pandas-dev/pandas/doc/source/user_guide/visualization.rst

 .. versionadded:: 1.1.0

 You may set the ``xlabel`` and ``ylabel`` arguments to give the plot custom labels for x and y axis.
-By default, Pandas will pick up index name as xlabel, while leaving it empty for ylabel.
+By default, pandas will pick up index name as xlabel, while leaving it empty for ylabel.

 .. ipython:: python